Frederick Haldimand: Early life and career

 Haldimand was born in Yverdon, Vaud, Switzerland on 11 August 1718.
 He was the second of four sons of François Louis Haldimand, a notary and civil servant, and Marie-Madeleine de Treytorrens.
 His grandfather, Gaspard Haldimand, was a cooper who moved from Thun to Yverdon in 1671.
 Haldimand received only a limited education and became interested in the military at an early age.

-In 1740, Haldimand became a mercenary in the army of the Kingdom of Prussia.
+In 1740, Haldimand joined the Prussian Army as a mercenary.
 During the War of the Austrian Succession he fought at the Battle of Mollwitz, and probably also saw action at Hohenfriedberg and Kesselsdorf.
-He next joined the Swiss Guards of the Dutch Republic in 1748, rising to the rank of lieutenant colonel in 1750.
+He next joined the Swiss Guards of the Dutch States Army in 1748, rising to the rank of lieutenant colonel in 1750.
 There he formed a friendship with Henry Bouquet, another Swiss mercenary, with whom he would serve in the British Army.

 French and Indian War

-In 1755, as the Seven Years' War, whose North American theater is also known as the French and Indian War, was in its early stages, Haldimand and Bouquet joined a British regiment composed of German and Swiss men recruited at first from the armies of Europe, but then also from German-speaking settlers in North America.
+In 1755, as the Seven Years' War, whose North American theatre is also known as the French and Indian War, was in its early stages, Haldimand and Bouquet joined a British regiment composed of German and Swiss men recruited at first from the armies of Europe, but then also from German-speaking settlers in North America.
 The formation of the regiment, known as the Royal American, took two years and was beset by culture clashes with the rest of the British Army.
 However, Haldimand and Bouquet earned the respect of the British military establishment with their dedicated professionalism.

 While Haldimand's battalion was sent to Louisbourg in 1758, Haldimand himself served under General James Abercrombie at the disastrous Battle of Carillon at which he suffered minor wounds.

 After spending the winter in command of the forward British position at Fort Edward, he was made second in command on the 1759 expedition of John Prideaux against Fort Niagara and was placed in charge of the key supply and communication point at Oswego, New York, where he oversaw the construction of Fort Ontario.

 When Prideaux was killed early during the Battle of Fort Niagara, Haldimand went to assume command of the operation, but William Johnson, the Indian agent on the expedition who took over, refused to relinquish control.
 Haldimand returned to Oswego, where he remained throughout the winter.

 In 1760, he joined General Jeffery Amherst's army as it descended the Saint Lawrence River, and was the officer who formally took control of Montreal on September 8 following the French surrender.
 He was given the responsibility for working with the outgoing French leadership as they prepared to depart for France, serving first under Amherst and then under General Thomas Gage.

 In 1762, Amherst promoted him to colonel and temporarily gave him the military governorship of Trois-Rivières while its governor, Ralph Burton, was called to serve in the Caribbean.
 At Trois-Rivières, he oversaw the development of the ironworks at nearby Saint Maurice and arranged for his nephew Peter Frederick Haldimand to serve under James Murray, the military governor of Quebec City.